Skip to Main Content

 A business plan is a written document that describes your company, what it does, how it will use the loan and how it plans to make money.

-Having a business plan shows lenders that you’re organized and have a good sense of how your business operates.
+Having a business plan shows lenders that you’re organized and have a good sense of your business’s operations.
 It also lets them see how you’ll make the money you need to repay the loan.

 When writing your business plan, be realistic.
-Don’t assume you’ll generate massive profits because lenders will think you’re unrealistic.
-This could lead to a loan denial.
+Don’t assume you’ll generate massive profits because lenders will think you’re unrealistic and may result in a loan denial.
 Also, make sure to acknowledge and address potential risks.
 This will show the lender that you understand your industry.

 Where to get help writing a business plan